KSonny4/pkubelka.cz/content/en/posts/books/never_split_the_difference.md

 - Odd, specific numbers (e.g., $37,621) seem more calculated and thought-out.
 - Psychologically, the odd number feels like it was arrived at through careful analysis, making it a less movable target for the other negotiator.
 It anchors the negotiation at a specific point that you've established through deliberate consideration.
 - So, next time you're negotiating a salary, a price, or any other quantifiable term, consider using an odd number to strengthen your position.

+Never Split the Difference

+Title: Never Split the Difference: Negotiating As If Your Life Depended On It
+Author: Chris Voss with Tahl Raz
+ISBN10: 0062407805
+ISBN13: 9780062407802